bobbyiliev/introduction-to-bash-scripting/ebook/en/content/008-bash-arrays.md

 echo "${b}"
 ```

-This command wil print array from starting index 0 to 2 where 2 is exclusive.
+This command will print array from starting index 0 to 2 where 2 is exclusive.

 ```bash
 $ AB